manuel-serrano/hiphop/doc/api.md

 ## Standard expressions

-A standard expressions is a way to compute and provide values to signals.
-It can be of diffrent nature:
+A standard expressions is a way to compute and provide values during a reaction.
+It can be of different nature:

 * a JavaScript value;
 * the value or the presence of a Hiphop.js signal (via signal accessors);